EricMGustafson/fs-journal/quizzes/week05.md

 ```
 <!-- enter you answer in the space below -->
 ```
+every blank can be filled with 'mongoose'
 ```
 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+It is 3rd party API that provide extra functionality to base API.
+Things like authenticators.
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->